Electrically Charged Proca Stars: Numerical Results

 This shows that for gravitationally bound solutions we must have $Q/M>q/m$, while for unbound solutions we must have $Q/M<q/m$.
 Figure~\ref{razon-q/m-vs-phi0} reveals a curious fact about the ratio $Q/M$.
 In the left panel we show the case of subcritical charges, where $Q<M$ always holds.
 Furthermore, for small values of the central potential $\psi_0$ we also have $Q/M>q/m$, corresponding to gravitationally bound solutions.
 The right panel shows the case of supercritical charges.
 We can also notice that $Q/M<1$ always holds, which is interesting since it means that even when $q/m>1$, the total charge $Q$ of the star will never be greater than its total mass $M$.
 Notice also that $Q=M$ is only reached for the critical case $q=1$ (remember that we are taking $m=1$) in the limit when $\psi_0$ goes to cero.

 At this point, we must mention the fact that we were able to reproduce the results of Landea and García about CPS's reported in~\cite{SalazarLandea:2016bys} only partially.
 In their work they considered only the family corresponding to a charge $\tilde{q} = 0.5$ ($q=\sqrt{2}/2 \approx 0.7071$ in our convention).
 In our work, we find for this family a maximum mass $M_{max} \simeq 1.62$, and a maximum number of particles $N_{max} \simeq 1.643$, which are slightly higher than those reported in~\cite{SalazarLandea:2016bys}: $M_{max} \simeq 1.56$ and $N_{max} \simeq 1.64$.
 We believe that this difference probably comes from the fact that they took the outer boundary of their integration domain too close, and also that their resolution was lower than ours.
 Interestingly, their value for the maximum total number of particles is very similar to our own, whereas their value for the maximum total mass is lower, reinforcing our supposition that they probably did not integrate the mass contribution far enough.
 Also, the curve they show for this family of solutions is not completely smooth and has a clear kink, again probably because of lack of resolution, whereas our results do not present this feature.

 We also find some differences in the frequencies $\omega$ reported in that reference.
 We have not been able to understand completely the origin of these differences, but we are confident in the reliability of our results since we have performed extensive convergence tests of our code.
+As an example, Figure~\ref{hamiltonian-converge} shows the radial profile of the Hamiltonian constraint $\mathcal{H} = \mathper{a}' - \mathper{a} [(1-\mathper{a})/r + 8\pi r \mathper{a} \rho]$ for three different radial resolutions $\Delta r=0.02,0.04,0.08$, for the particular case with $q=0.3$ and $\psi_0=0.05$.
+Since $\mathcal{H} \equiv 0$, the small deviations reflect numerical truncation errors consistent with a fourth-order Runge–Kutta method.
+Although all our reported results were carried out using a smaller grid spacing of $\Delta r = 0.01$, this case is not shown in the plot as it already reaches the machine precision limit (for double precision numbers), and even if the Hamiltonian constraint does become even smaller it is very noisy due to the random nature of the round-off errors.